-Biochar has many physical benefits for soils, but it does not contain nutrients when it is freshly produced.
-Biochar's carbon structure will help retain nutrients already found in soil if added without further treatment.
-However, "conditioning" the biochar with nutrients before it is amended into the soil makes biochar a great carrier and reservoir of nutrients for plants and microorganisms.
+Biochar has many physical benefits for soils, including a high cation attraction to retain nutrients but it does not contain nutrients when it is in its raw state when freshly produced.
+Before planting, biochar can be charged with nutrients through blending with compost, compost "tea" and to shorten the time to condition the biochar mixture and enhance its effectiveness in your soil.
+Conditioning the biochar with nutrients before it is amended into the soil makes biochar a great carrier and reservoir of nutrients for plants and microorganisms.

-Combining food waste/garden remnants with biochar when composting is a very effective method for the home gardener.
+Combining food waste/garden remnants with biochar when composting is a highly effective method for the home gardener.
 The biochar captures the nutrients in the composting process and will present them for plant use when the co-composted material is added to the soil or spread over the garden surface.
 Biochar works well with any composted materials.
-The use and application of biochar is very applicable from small to larger commercial operations.
+The use and inclusion of biochar enhances compost in home or commercial operations.